mohan-s1/lammps_install/README.md

 `./lammps_install.sh`

 to run the actual installation.
-Once it is done, you should see a folder called "mylammps" in the same folder where the lammps-install.sh file was located.
-Feel free to move it wherever else you want.
+Once it is done, you should see a folder called "mylammps" in the the lammps_tutorials folder where the lammps-install.sh file was located.
+Feel free to move "mylammps"  wherever you want and rename it as you see fit.

 Follow the same process for the python_install.sh script to load python3, the package manager, pip, and some packages that might be useful.